Microchip-MPLAB-Harmony/mc_apps_sam_e7x_s7x_v7x/readme.md

 |||

-## Configurable Motor Control Examples (MCC with Motor Control Plant)
+## Configurable Motor Control Examples (MCC with Harmony QSpin Motor Control)

-The following applications are provided to demonstrate the Motor Control Plant to generate the motor control firmware.
+The following applications are provided to demonstrate the Harmony QSpin to generate the motor control firmware.

 | Name | Description|Control Board|Inverter Board|
 |:-----|:-----------|:------------|:-------------|